Early Spring Chores Make Summer Gardening Tasks Easy

-In my gardening region, the last frost date comes at the end of May.
-But before I plant frost-tender flowers and vegetables in the garden, there's plenty of work to do in the yard.
+In my USDA growing region (5, Vermont), the last frost date comes nearly at the end of May.
+But before I plant any frost-tender flowers and vegetables in the garden, there's plenty of cleanup work to do in the yard.

-As soon as the snow and ice melt and the ground thaws, I start my garden cleanup.
-This process usually begins in early to mid April, and continues through early May.
+As soon as the snow and ice melt away and the ground thaws, I begin my garden chores.
+This process usually begins in early to mid-April, and continues through May.

-The first spring garden tasks I tackle are winter cleanup activities: removing downed sticks and twigs, pruning shrubs or trees (except for spring bloomers), raking up or sweeping away leaves and other plant debris from the lawn, pathways and garden beds, and cleaning out drains and gutters.
+The first spring garden tasks I tackle are the big winter cleanup activities: removing downed sticks and twigs, pruning shrubs or trees (except for spring bloomers), raking up or sweeping away leaves and other plant debris from the lawn, pathways and garden beds, and cleaning out surface drains and gutters. .

-After weeding, I cultivate the soil around each perennial or shrub with a handheld tool to loosen and aerate the dirt and fluff up the mulch.
+After weeding, I cultivate the soil around each perennial or shrub gently, with a handheld tool, to loosen and aerate the dirt and fluff up the mulch.
 I apply organic compost and fish emulsion fertilizer then add a fresh layer of mulch to the entire garden bed.

 If you don't use mulch on your gardens, simply cultivate around the plants, shrubs and bulbs and work your compost into the top layer of soil then add composted manure and apply a balanced organic fertilizer like fish emulsion.

 Caring for Garden Perennials